 As the wildlife artist, I keep the artist’s proof and I then offer only 10 numbered prints worldwide in my GDT Authentic Africa Galleries, in both the medium and the large size.
 This means that your African wildlife print is 1 of only 10 numbered prints in the entire world of that size.
 In my GDT Signature Collection your African wildlife print is 1 of only 5 numbered prints in the world and I only print these in x-large or custom.
 A GDT master print is the only one in the world making your African wildlife print priceless.

 Yes, it comes with a 5cm white border, to fit the GDT signature on the bottom right and your limited edition print number on the bottom left.
-We then add an extra 2cm for the framers to handle the print.
+We then add an extra 2cm for the framers to handle the print (so a 7cm border in total).

 Yes, the standard measurements include the 5cm border.
 If you need a wildlife photo print a specific size, then simply use my contact page to send the dimensions and I will size the end product accordingly.
 Or if you would like to know the print’s exact finished dimensions, with the border, then I can send this to you.